 13. Soil Test – Make a dirt dessert (minus the gummy worms) and place it in a small, clean planter.
 Ask your kids to help you plant some sunflower seeds, and tell them the soil has to be tested to make sure the seeds will grow.
 Explain that the way to test the soil is by eating it, then grab some from the top and pop it in your mouth.
 Insist that they try at least a tiny taste.
 Once they know it is actually Oreos and pudding, serve up dirt dessert.

 14. Text Me—No, Really.
 If your child has his own mobile device and you have access to the passcode, edit the primary contact info for his best buddy by deleting the friend's number and plugging in yours.
-If and when your child punches in his friend's name, reaches out, and you receive the message, respond as yourself; perhaps adding an admonishment about the fact he's on his phone or iPad.
+If and when your child punches in his friend's name, reaches out, and you receive the message, respond as yourself; perhaps adding an admonishment about the fact that he's on his phone or iPad.
 Let the confusion ensue.
-(This works best if you first delete any old conversation threads between you and your child and your child and his pal.)
+Do this one only if you dare!

 15. A Picture is Worth a Thousand "April Fools" – Change the background photo on your teen's or tween's computer, phone, iPad, or other device to something mortifying.
 The photo could be of you and your spouse smooching, your kid as a naked baby, a photo of them sleeping; you get the picture.

-And for the other 364 days of the year, check out our bucket lists of 100 things to do with kids in LA, NYC, Boston, NJ, Philly, CT, Long Island, Westchester, or Houston!
+And for the other 364 days of the year, check out our bucket lists of 100 things to do with kids in LA, NYC, Boston, NJ, Philly, CT, Long Island, Westchester, Houston, Chicago, or Washington, DC!

 A version of this article first published in 2017